-How to Protect and Monetize Your Videos with YouTube Content ID
+How to Protect and Monetize Your Videos With Youtube Content ID

 Internet marketers are known for producing great content for their fans, subscribers, and customers in a number of media formats.
 Increasingly, YouTube marketing is becoming a popular internet marketing trend, but some entrepreneurs remain reluctant to post video content online.
 They fear that their original and copyrighted videos will be stolen, plagiarized, or otherwise used by others without their permission.

 In response, YouTube has created a system known as Content ID that seeks to protect video creators from being cheated.
 It allows you to manage your content as you want.
-Interestingly, Content ID has enough built-in flexibility to give you final say on how your videos are spread.
+Interestingly, Content ID has enough built-in flexibility to give you the final say on how your videos are spread.